buckley-w-david/statusbar/README.md

 ## Features
  - `date` - Current date/time with configurable format
+ - `filesystem`
- - `file` - Contents of a file
+   - Contents of a file
+   - Number of files in a directory
  - `sh` - Output of `sh -c "code"`
  - `system-resources` - Resource utilization of the system
    - CPU Usage
  - `volume` - Volume of default audio device (Currently PulseAudio only)

 ## Adding new components